-Thanksgiving is less than a week away, so today’s post is about how to keep the holidays healthy (with a variety of recipe options), while still enjoying yourself and connecting with loved ones.
+Thanksgiving holiday is soon, so today’s post is about how to keep the holidays healthy while still enjoying yourself and connecting with loved ones.
+Of course that means I’m sharing some of my favorite vegetarian Thanksgiving recipes.
+All of your favorite classic Thanksgiving foods are included!

-Believe it or not, your typical holiday foods can be made in a way that allows you to stick (mostly) to the Beauty Detox principles.
-You can have delicious food that won’t make you feel heavy, or that make you feel you have to “get back on the wagon” after everything’s over, which can feel like a challenge.
-It will just feel like any other day.
+Your traditional holiday foods can be made in a way that allows you to stick (mostly) to the Beauty Detox principles.
+You can eat delicious food that doesn’t make you feel heavy, bloated or uncomfortable!
+And you won’t feel “bad” after you eat or feel like you have to “get back on the wagon” after the holidays are over.
+Thanksgiving will just feel like any other day – only with more connection with your family and loved ones!

-If you’d like a more savory main entree that doesn’t involve meat (which is what I personally do during the holidays), then a few classic beauty entrees that you can try are my Stuffed Acorn Squash, Sweet Potato Shepherd’s Pie and Rainbow Stuffed Peppers.
+If you’d like more savory main entrees that don’t involve meat (which is what I personally do during the holidays), then a few classic entrees that you can try are my Stuffed Acorn Squash, Sweet Potato Shepherd’s Pie and Rainbow Stuffed Peppers.

 Thanksgiving Love Stew

-Stew can be a warming meal that is perfect for sharing with the whole family.
-This is a great one pot cooking dish to prepare for your guests or bring to loved ones!
-This dish features squash and beans, they are at the heart of the harvest for Thanksgiving!
+My Thanksgiving Love Stew is also amazing and so easy.
+Stews are the perfect warming meal and is easy for sharing with the whole family.
+This is a great one-pot cooking dish to prepare for your guests or bring to loved ones!
+This dish features squash and beans which are at the heart of harvest for Thanksgiving!
+I’m sharing the recipe below.

 Serves: 8 or more